Tsallis-Cirto entropy of black hole and black hole atom: Conclusion

+The quantum tunneling processes related to the black hole determine the black hole thermodynamics.
+The Hawking temperature is determined by the quantum tunneling processes of radiation of particles from the black hole.
+The Bekenstein-Hawking entropy of the black hole is obtained by consideration of the macroscopic quantum tunneling processes of radiation of small black holes from the large one.
+These tunneling processes also determine the composition rule for the black hole entropy.
+This entropy is not extensive and obeys the composition rule in Eq.(\ref{TwoBlackHoles}), which corresponds to the Tsallis-Cirto entropy with $\delta=2$ in Eq.(\ref{Composition}).

-Using the macroscopic quantum tunneling processes of splitting of black hole it is shown that the black hole can be considered as ensemble of the elementary black holes with the Planck-scale mass $M_0$.
+The macroscopic quantum tunneling processes of splitting of black hole to the smaller parts suggests that the black hole can be considered as an ensemble of the elementary black holes with the Planck-scale mass $M_0=1/\sqrt{4\pi G}$.
 The black hole mass is $M=NM_0$, where $N$ is the number of these micro black holes, which play the role of the black hole "atoms".
-The Bekenstein–Hawking entropy of the black hole with $N$ atoms, is $S_{\rm BH}(N)=N^2$.
-This approach is consistent with the non-extensive Tsallis-Cirto $\delta$-entropy with $\delta=2$.
+The Bekenstein–Hawking entropy of the black hole with $N$ atoms, is $S_{\rm BH}(N)=N^2$, with the Tsallis-Cirto $\delta=2$ composition law in Eq.(\ref{CompositionN}).

-One of the remaining problems is how to incorporate the white holes, which entropy is negative as follows from the same macroscopic quantum tunneling approach.\cite{Volovik2022} One possibility is to introduce in addition to the elementary black holes also the white-hole "atoms" with the same value $M_0$ of the elementary mass quantum.
-Then the entropy of the white hole with mass $M=M_0N$ is $S_{\rm WH}(N)=-N^2$.

 {\bf Acknowledgements}.
 I thank Sergey Odintsov for discussions.